 Respondus: New Jersey City University has obtained a campus-wide license for the Respondus software.
 Respondus is a locally-installed application that enhances the functionality and usability of Blackboard’s Tests, Surveys, and Pools tool.

-Turnitin: We offer one-on-one training for Turnitin - a plagiarism detection service that is designed to detect unoriginal work submitted by students.
+SafeAssign: We offer one-on-one training for SafeAssign - a plagiarism detection service that is designed to detect unoriginal work submitted by students.